Les 5 micronutriments à privilégier chez les personnes âgées

 The older you get, the more the metabolism slows down and the body changes.
 This results in a lower performance of the digestive system and a lower absorption of minerals and vitamins.

-The effects of age: an important nutritional evolution to understand.
+The effects of aging: an important nutritional development to understand.

-The older you get, the more the metabolism slows down and the body changes , particularly under the effect of changes in hormonal balance.
-In terms of micronutrition, this results in particular in a lower performance of the digestive system and a lower real absorption of ingested minerals and vitamins.
+As we age, our metabolism slows down and our bodies change , particularly as a result of changes in hormonal balance.
+In terms of micronutrition, this translates into lower performance of the digestive system and less effective absorption of ingested minerals and vitamins.

 This can result in increased fatigue, low morale, and less noticeably, accelerated aging due to poorer tissue renewal.

-Micronutrient supplements are then an easy way to ensure optimal coverage of needs, especially since taking medication often interferes with the absorption of vitamins and minerals.
-Consumed with reason and moderation, the positive effects are there.
+Micronutrient supplements are an easy way to ensure optimal coverage of needs, especially since medication often interferes with the absorption of vitamins and minerals.
+Consumed wisely and in moderation, the positive effects are evident.

-Food supplements are defined as “foodstuffs whose purpose is to supplement a conventional diet.
-They constitute a concentrated source of nutrients or other substances having a nutritional or physiological effect”.
+Dietary supplements are defined as "foodstuffs intended to supplement a normal diet.
+They are a concentrated source of nutrients or other substances with a nutritional or physiological effect."

 Intended to be taken orally, they are packaged in doses in the form of tablets, capsules, lozenges or ampoules.

-There are generally two main families of food supplements :
+We generally distinguish two main families of food supplements :

 • Micronutrients (Vitamins, Minerals, Omega 3/DHA-EPA type fatty acids)

-• Comfort or functional supplements , generally based on plants that specifically stimulate a particular function (sleep, detox, etc.).
+• Comfort or functional supplements , generally plant-based which specifically stimulate a particular function (sleep, detox, etc.).

-The term "micronutrient" refers to all the elements which are essential for the proper functioning of the body and which act in low doses (a few grams or milligrams): mainly vitamins and minerals which are also referred to as trace elements.
+The term micronutrient refers to all elements that are essential for the proper functioning of the body and that act in small doses, a few grams or milligrams.
+These mainly include vitamins and minerals, also known as trace elements.

-They differ from macronutrients such as proteins, lipids or carbohydrates, which constitute the basis of the diet for the supply of energy and the renewal of tissues (muscles, organs, etc.).
+They are distinguished from macronutrients such as proteins, lipids or carbohydrates, which constitute the basis of food for the supply of energy and the renewal of muscle tissue or organs.

-The 5 vitamins and minerals to favor in the elderly
+The 5 vitamins and minerals to prioritize for the elderly

-In the elderly who need to maintain a good immune system and prevent possible deficiencies, it is reasonable to pay increased attention to the following vitamins and minerals:
+In elderly people who need to maintain a good immune system and prevent possible deficiencies, it is reasonable to pay increased attention to the following vitamins and minerals:

 • Calcium:

-Essential for women, it works to prevent bone loss that can lead to osteoporosis after menopause.
-Older men are also affected, even if bone loss occurs later.
+Essential for women, it acts to prevent bone loss that can lead to osteoporosis after menopause.
+Senior men are also affected, even if bone loss occurs later.

 Taken in combination with vitamin D, its absorption is optimized.

-On the menu, we include dark green leafy vegetables such as spinach, broccoli, etc.
+The menu includes dark green leafy vegetables like spinach, broccoli, etc.

 • Zinc: